c9s/Pux/README.md

 Pux
 =============
-Pux is a extreme High Performance PHP Router.
+Pux is an extreme High Performance PHP Router.

 Pux is 48.5x faster than symfony router in static route dispatching, 31x faster in regular expression dispatching. (with pux extension installed)